jcornaz/benimator/doc/adr/0003-cargo-smart-release.md

 Features may wait 1 or 2 weeks to be bundled with other features in a minor release, to avoid spamming users with release notes.
 Breaking changes should happen as rarely as possible.

-Changelog generation is helpful, but I often would like to reviewe and modify it before release.
+Changelog generation is helpful, but I often would like to review and modify it before release.
 Being able to add a "release-note" prose for bigger releases (major and minor) would be especially appreciable.

 ## Decision